js1019/PlanetaryModels/visual/README.md

 It is not difficult to visualize modes using ParaView's vector plots.
 We recommend readers to follow [this tutorial](http://www.bu.edu/tech/support/research/training-consulting/online-tutorials/paraview/#VECTOR).
 Please check "Vector Visualization Algorithms".

-Tips: use "Glyph": Scale Mode: "vector"; Reset Scale Factor (to let the arrow sizes represent the vector magnitudes).
+Tips: use "Glyph": play "Scaling" options: "Scale Mode" -> "vector", Reset "Scale Factor" (to let the arrow sizes represent the vector magnitudes); play "Masking" options: set a different "Maximum Number Of Sample Points".